oneconvergence/dkube-examples/insurance/readme.md

 # Insurance Cost Prediction Example
  This example trains a model to predict the cost of insurance based on a set of input characteristics for an individual.
 This description provides a step-by-step recipe for running training and using the example.
-More details for the platform are available at https://www.dkube.io/guide/guide3_x/Getting_Started.html
+More details for the platform are available at https://www.dkube.io/guide/guide3_x/Getting_Started.html .
+This example contains the following capabilities:

+ - Create the Repos required for training
+ - Create and experiment with a JupyterLab IDE
+ - Create and run Training Jobs and commpare their output metrics
+ - Submit and review a Katib-based Hyperparameter optimization job
+ - Deploy a Model for inference serving

 ## Create Project if it Doesn't Exist
  Jobs execute within a Project.
 This section explains how to create a Project.